 Share with your child’s teacher the purpose, features, and management of the equipment and devices as well as instructions you have told your child to do when using devices/ caring for devices.

-- “This is called a splint, and it fits between my daughter’s thumb and pointer finger.
+- “This is called a splint, and it fits between my daughter’s thumb and her palm.
 It is to help widen this space.
 She is supposed to wear it at night, but she likes it and may bring it to school.
 It is hard plastic and will melt if left in the sun or on a heater.
 She knows she is not supposed to bring it to school because we don’t want to lose it or break it.
 Please take it if you see it, and we can come to pick it up later.”

 9. Any additional information that is helpful for your child’s teacher to know

 10. Ask your child’s teacher if they have any questions

 Another way to communicate with your child’s teacher is to draft an “About Me.”
 This is a summary of activities that your child likes to do, with photos of them doing these activities.
 A visual depiction of your child’s abilities may be helpful to your child’s teacher.

 Here is a template for About Me.
 You are welcome to edit this template to fit your child’s needs.
 Work with your child to complete this; it may help both of you prepare for school and other adventures.

 Often times in early elementary school grades, teachers will feature a “Student of the Week.”
 Each student will be highlighted for one week over the school year.
 You can talk to your teacher to see if this is a practice in their classroom.
 If so, you can ask what his/her thoughts were on featuring your child earlier in the school year instead of later.
 This can help your child’s teacher to help introduce your child, and their abilities set the tone of inclusion in the class.
 This also gets ahead of any teasing or bullying that may occur.
 A “Student of the Week” is a helpful format, as your child can be highlighted in a way that every child will also experience.